Chapter 5: Miscellaneous Topics on Function Templates in C++

 }

-Then we have overloaded the template function my_size_of() with two different template type parameters – T and U and two function parameters – x of type T, and y of type U. In the function body, we calculate the size of x and size of y using the sizeof() operator individually on them, add their sizes together and then return the added size back to the caller.
+Then we have overloaded the template function my_size_of() with two different template type parameters — T and U — and two function parameters, x of type T and y of type U. In the function body, we calculate the size of x and size of y individually using the sizeof() operator, add their sizes together and return the result to the caller.

-In the main() function, we have first called the my_size_of() function passing the first argument as a const type string PACKT and passed the variable len by reference.
-Next, we have called the my_size_of() function passing a value of 10 (which is of type int), then we called my_size_of() passing a value of 4.5 (which is of type double) and finally we called my_size_of() passing a value of 10 as the first argument and a value of 2.5 as the second argument.
-Now if we compile and run the program, we will see a output similar to the following:
+In the main() function, we have first called my_size_of() passing a const string "PACKT" and the variable len by reference.
+Next, we called it passing a value of 10 (type int), then a value of 4.5 (type double), and finally with both 10 and 2.5 as arguments.
+Now if we compile and run the program, we will see output similar to the following:

 $ ./overload_templ_func